Find industry contacts & talent representation

 No and no. The house at the top of the Rushmore monument was not designed by architect Frank Lloyd Wright nor was it ever built there.
 Set designers designed the house based on FLW's style because Hitchcock felt that a FLW design was the epitome of sophistication and luxury.
 Sets of the house's interiors were built on MGM's lot in Culver City, and the exterior was the result of a special effect called "matting."
 For more information on the creation of this lavish house, see here.

-Hitchcock appears at the very end of the opening credits as a man reaching the bus stop just in time for the bus door to close and the bus to begin to drive away.
-About 44 minutes into the movie, when the train conductor is checking the passengers' tickets right before Roger emerges from his hiding place, the conductor is seen checking the ticket of an elderly seated lady.
-(Screenshots: here).
-Some people claim this person is played by Hitchcock; others claim it is actress Jessilyn Fax (images for comparison), who is indeed in the film and who closely resembles Hitchcock.
+About 44 minutes into the movie, when the train conductor is checking the passengers' tickets right before Roger emerges from his hiding place, the conductor is seen checking the ticket of an elderly seated lady (screenshots here).
+Some people claim this person is played by Hitchcock; others claim it is actress Jessilyn Fax (images for comparison here), who is indeed in the film and who closely resembles Hitchcock.